guillaumemichel/ec_crypto_implementations/README.md

 # Elliptic Curves Cryptography implementations

 Some simple implementations for elliptic curve cryptography in sage (python2) written in sage worksheet (.sagews).
+The worksheets can be opened in Cocalc or in a sage notebook.

 ## [Weil Paring](weil_pairing.sagews)
 Implementation of Weil pairing on Elliptic Curves.